Martlark/pic2video/README.md

 All files in any child folder will be selected, then they will be sorted into time order and converted to a movie.

+NOTE: Images should be the same size and format.

 ## installation

 ### Make venv